fegyi001/osmgwc/README.md

 Now you have a lot of uncategorized data in your database now.
 It would be great to have a separate table for every category you wish to visualize on your map e.g. settlements, rivers, roads etc. Fortunately you only have to execute one single SQL script from the "sql" folder of this project (tables.sql).
 After running it, you will have a new schema called "osm" populated with 18 new tables, including the necessary (spatial) indexes.

+If you wish to use a different CRS (other than EPSG:23700) you manually have to change all occurences of "23700" to the desired EPSG code in the SQL file before execute it!

 ## Create some GeoServer CSS styles

 In this step you will create styles by importing CSS files from this project's css folder.
 With these CSS files your map will look a lot like Google Maps.